nate-strauser/meteor-cookbook/d3/README.md

 ```
 var dataset = Bars.find({},{sort:{value:1}}).fetch();
 ```
 This is a simplified example for illustrative purposes.
-The [bar chart example](d3-example/client/bar/) provides a more complex 3 state (none, sac, desc) sorting toggle using the session to trigger a reactive update of the query results.
+The [bar chart example](d3-example/client/bar/) provides a more complex 3 state (none, asc, desc) sorting toggle using the session to trigger a reactive update of the query results.
 You can use a dynamic toggle like this or a sort specifier could be hard coded into the query to always provide consistently ordered results.

 ### Binding Events to D3 Controlled Elements

 We can use native Meteor event maps just like our normal template markup to bind to elements controlled and created by D3.
-This allows the visualization to be more tightly integrated with the rest of your application as you don't have separate 'D3 Events' and 'Meteor events'.
+This allows the visualization to be more tightly integrated with the rest of your application as events on your D3 created elements are just like events on your normal template created elements.

 We'll need some context about what was clicked in the event handler, so we start with setting the `data-id` attribute of the rectangle to be the `_id` property of the document when the rectangle enters the graph via an `attr()` method call.